Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

 You don’t need to describe every part of the feature in detail, but interviewers do expect you to describe what the user sees and interacts with and how that delivers on the product goals and vision you defined.

-As you wrap up, summarize your insights for your interviewer, then spend a few minutes evaluating your design and discussing next steps.
-Consider:
+Spend a few minutes evaluating your design and discussing next steps.

 Common follow-up questions from interviewers include: